ckorzen/pdf-text-extraction-benchmark/benchmark-generator/README.md

-# The Benchmark generator
+# The Benchmark Generator

-Coming soon:
+## The Basic Structure

-+ Details about the basic file structure.
+Details about the basic file/folder structure.

+## The Approach

-+ Details about the basic approaches on how to identify semantic units from TeX files.
+Details about the basic approach of the benchmark generator.

+### The Rules

-+ Details about the rules used on identifying the semantic units.
+Details about the rules used on identifying logical text blocks.

-+ Usage
+## Usage

+Details on prerequisites and how the benchmark generator can be used.